3ni0lA/Docker-Node.js-app/README.md

-# Go-Flags Application Deployment with Docker and MongoDB
+# Node.js Application Deployment with Docker and MongoDB
 This guide provides detailed instructions on Dockerizing your Go-Flags application, integrating it with a MongoDB container using Docker Compose, and connecting the application to a MongoDB Atlas database.
 Follow the steps below to easily deploy and scale your application.

-# Prerequisites
+### Prerequisites.

-Basic understanding of Docker, Docker Compose, and MongoDB Docker and Docker Compose installed on your system MongoDB Atlas account (optional, but recommended)
+- Basic understanding of Docker, Docker Compose, and MongoDB.
+- Docker and Docker Compose installed on your system.
+- MongoDB Atlas account.

 # ** Dockerfile Creation **
 To begin, create a Dockerfile in the root directory of your Go-Flags application.
 This file will define the base image, dependencies, and commands needed to build and run the application.